home-assistant/home-assistant.io/source/_integrations/roomba.markdown

 1. Make sure the Roomba app is closed on all of your devices.
 2. Follow the instructions in Home Assistant to retrieve the credentials.

+If automatic retrieval does not work, you can retrieve the credentials manually.
 To manually retrieve both the BLID (username) and the password, refer to the instructions in the [Roomba 980](https://github.com/NickWaterton/Roomba980-Python#how-to-get-your-usernameblid-and-password) or [dority 980](https://github.com/koalazak/dorita980#how-to-get-your-usernameblid-and-password) repository.

 For Home Assistant Container, the following command retrieves the BLID (username) and password: